ZupIT/nimbus-docs/backend-ts/screen-type.md

 Use this to alter the status code of the response, headers, etc.
 - `getViewState`: a function that gets a state linked to the current view.
 View states are created when a parameter is passed while navigating.
+- `triggerViewEvent`: a function that triggers a view event with the value passed as parameter.
 - `navigator`: an instance of the class Navigator, which is a type-safe way of navigating from a screen to another.
 Always prefer using the navigator instead of the navigation actions directly from the backend-ts core.
 To know more about the Navigator, check [this topic](default-actions/navigation.md#the-navigator).